-Getting student loans discharged in a Chapter 7 bankruptcy case is very difficult.
-For the most part, you must show that repayment would cause you "undue hardship."
+Getting student loans discharged in a Chapter 7 bankruptcy case isn't easy.
+You'll need to convince the bankruptcy court that you're struggling financially and that your situation is unlikely to change.
+Using legalese, you must show that repaying your loans would cause you "undue hardship."

-Below are the factors that a court will consider if it uses the Brunner test.
+Below are the factors the bankruptcy court will consider when using the Brunner test.

-Most courts are extremely reluctant to discharge student loans through bankruptcy, whether they use the Brunner test of apply other factors.
-However, if you are age 50 or older, are likely to remain poor for the rest of your life, and you have tried hard to pay off your loans, you may be a better candidate for student loan discharge.
+Most courts are reluctant to discharge student loans through bankruptcy, whether they use the Brunner test or apply other factors.
+However, if you are 50 or older, likely to remain poor for the rest of your life, and tried hard to pay off your loans, you might be a better candidate for student loan discharge.